Last checked 19/06/2018

 Rule 1 - Guarantee against transport risks

 The EU country from which the goods are dispatched requires them to be covered by a guarantee covering transport risks that is valid throughout the EU.

-This guarantee can also be provided by you as the seller (warehouse-keeper or registered sender), or by the transporter or buyer - or by two or more of them/you.
+This guarantee can also be provided by you as the seller (warehouse-keeper or registered consignor), or by the transporter or buyer - or by two or more of them/you.

 The EU country of dispatch can waive this requirement if the goods are transported solely within its borders.

 Rule 2 - Electronic administrative document (e-AD)

 - checks the validity of the data in the e-AD (e.g. Excise authorisation number of the seller and buyer) and provides you with its administrative reference code;

 - forwards the e-AD to its counterpart authority in the buyer's EU country (who forwards it to the buyer).

-Before transport begins, you must print out the e-AD with its reference code and give it to the transport company.
+Before transport begins, you must print out the e-AD with its administrative reference code and give it to the transport company.